Delayless/.config/README.md

 ```

 # coc
+`curl -sL install-node.now.sh/lts | bash` for installing nodejs but not using pacman/apt.
+I'm not sure about this.
 - [Extensions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions)
 coc-clangd:The extension does not install clangd for you!
 You must install clangd separately.sudo apt install clang<Tab>, version >=7.0